DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 You can choose to care about the team that you are currently in, and the work that needs to be done.

 The irony is that the more you care and the more you behave like a founder, the more value you usually add and the more valuable you will become for that company.

+## Curse of Knowledge

+...

+**Topics to cover and ideas**

+ - (find book that mentioned it)
+ - tapping a song story
+ - the power and problem of making paradigm shifts
+    - very hard to see and remember what the world/pattern/idea looked like before making the paradigm shift
+ - where&#39;s wally story
+    - very hard to unsee